 By the mid-1950s the urban web of the town had gradually expanded, now covering the area surrounding the plant.
 However, the area continued to maintain a low density of construction with one- and two-storey houses, before the mass practice of land counter - prestation in exchange for appartments, a system which would utterly change the character of the area in the years to come.

-In the mid-'50s, a time of industrial reconstruction for the country, the Fix family decides to radically renovate and restructure the factory and entrusts this project to the Architect Τakis Zenetos (1926-1977), a pioneer figure of the post-war architecture in Greece.
+In the mid-'50s, a time of industrial reconstruction for the country, the Fix family decides to radically renovate and restructure the factory and entrusts this project to the Architect Τakis Zenetos (1926-1977), a pioneer figure of the post-war architecture in Greece, in collaboration with his colleague Margaritis Apostolidis (1922-2005).
 The 1957 design of the FIX building by Zenetos, stressed the horizontal aspect of the structure along Sygrou Avenue and Kallirois Avenue by using horizontal linear glass.
 With his work, Takis Zenetos wasn't merely seeking to house an industrial unit, rather, in the context of his broader philosophy, he was interested in the future function of the building under various conditions in the next eras.

 The relation of the new Building to the residential surroundings during its construction period as well as the sociological dimension of Zenetos' work are elegantly described by the director of the Department of Byzantine Monuments of the Ministry of Culture, Isidoros Kakouris, in the speech he gave at the meeting of the Central Council of Modern Monuments in 3-2-1995.